redFrik/udk17-Digital_Harmony/udk170713/README.md

 * lamp setting (sometimes you want eco mode to save the lamp - sometimes not)
 * keystone
 * colour profile
-* turn off screensavers, nightshift, f.lux, notifications etc in your system - things that can pop up during performance
+* turn off screensavers, nightshift, f.lux, notifications etc in your system and other things that can pop up during performance
+* bring small wooden sticks to adjust the projector

 extra
 --